JorjaFox/website/content/_posts-old-blog/2021-10-06-legacy-discussion-post.md

 <div class="wp-block-flfblocks-spoilers flf-spoiler alert alert-danger">Warning: This post (and comments) contains spoilers!</div>

-<p>Sorry about the delayed post, you know it's been a while since I had to think about this! </p>
+Sorry about the delayed post, you know it's been a while since I had to think about this!

-<p>Leave a comment with your thoughts, your reviews, what you loved, what you hated!
-East Coast and West Coast, it's all here for you.</p>
+Leave a comment with your thoughts, your reviews, what you loved, what you hated!
+East Coast and West Coast, it's all here for you.

 <figure class="wp-block-embed is-type-rich is-provider-twitter wp-block-embed-twitter"><div class="wp-block-embed__wrapper">
 https://twitter.com/CSICBS/status/1445939819549319173
 </div></figure>

-<p></p>